Disclosure and Barring Service (DBS) Guidelines

 New rules for Supporting Artists (SAs) working with Children

-From 1 October 2015, agencies have 3 months’ notice that from 1 January 2016, an additional measure to protect under 18s will be applied by PACT and the BBC, Channel 4, Channel 5, ITV and Sky.
-As well as the normal safeguarding guidelines, protocols and codes of conduct that each Broadcaster has in place, all Supporting Artists (SAs) who work on productions involving under 18s must have obtained a basic disclosure certificate which shows the SA has no unspent convictions for offences contained within the Sexual Offences Act 2003.
+From 1 January 2016, an additional measure to protect under 18s is now applied by PACT and the BBC, Channel 4, Channel 5, ITV and Sky.
+As well as the normal safeguarding guidelines, protocols and codes of conduct that each Broadcaster has in place, all Supporting Artists (SAs) who work on productions involving under 18s must obtain a basic disclosure certificate which shows the SA has no unspent convictions for offences contained within the Sexual Offences Act 2003.

 Producers should inform agencies if a production involves under 18s – this includes any programme that might engage an under 18 at any stage in the production in speaking or non-speaking roles.
-Certificates can be obtained from Disclosure Scotland or Access NI and a new certificate must be provided every 18 months and shown to the Agent.
+Certificates can be obtained from the Disclosure and Barring Service (England & Wales), Disclosure Scotland (Scotland) or Access NI (Northern Ireland) and a new certificate must be provided every 18 months and shown to the Agent.
 The Producer and Broadcaster may also request to see the certificate.
-If within that period an SA is convicted of an offence under the Sexual Offences Act 2003, the agent will need to be informed and the SA will be unable to work on any production involving under 18s .
+If within that period an SA is convicted of an offence under the Sexual Offences Act 2003, the agent will need to be informed and the SA will be unable to work on any production involving under 18s.
 Wording confirming the SA has no unspent convictions for offences under the Sexual Offences Act 2003 will also be added to the chit.

-Regular cast and crew on productions involving children are also required to have the requisite criminal checks, and children will be chaperoned at all times.
+Regular cast and crew on productions involving children are also required to have the requisite criminal checks, and children must be chaperoned at all times.

 PACT and the Broadcasters have produced an FAQ document which can be found here.